1955 British Kangchenjunga expedition: Assessment

 In 2005 Ed Douglas wrote for the British Mountaineering Council: "In 1955 British climbers made the first ascent of Kangchenjunga, a mountain with an even more formidable reputation than Everest.
 The nation may have forgotten a unique sporting achievement ...".

 Right back in 1956 Evans was prescient when he wrote of the Sherpas he so much admired:

+The next expedition to Kangchenjunga was not until 1973, a full eighteen years after the first ascent.
+A Japanese team attempted to reach the West summit but two died after reaching the summit.